rails/rails/guides/source/association_basics.md

 ### Avoiding Name Collisions

-You are not free to use just any name for your associations.
-Because creating an association adds a method with that name to the model, it is a bad idea to give an association a name that is already used for an instance method of `ActiveRecord::Base`.
-The association method would override the base method and break things.
-For instance, `attributes` or `connection` are bad names for associations.
+When creating associations in Ruby on Rails models, it's important to avoid using names that are already used for instance methods of `ActiveRecord::Base`.
+This is because creating an association with a name that clashes with an existing method could lead to unintended consequences, such as overriding the base method and causing issues with functionality.
+For example, using names like `attributes` or `connection` for associations would be problematic.

 ### Updating the Schema

-Associations are extremely useful, but they are not magic.
+Associations are extremely useful, they are responsible for defining the relationships between models but they do not update your database schema.
 You are responsible for maintaining your database schema to match your associations.
-In practice, this means two things, depending on what sort of associations you are creating.
-For `belongs_to` associations you need to create foreign keys, and for `has_and_belongs_to_many` associations you need to create the appropriate join table.
+This usually involves two main tasks: creating foreign keys for [`belongs_to` associations](#belongs-to) and setting up the correct join table for [`has_many :through`](#has-many-through) and [`has_and_belongs_to_many`](#has-and-belongs-to-many) associations.
+You can read more about when to use a `has_many :through vs has_and_belongs_to_many` [here](#has-many-through-vs-has-and-belongs-to-many).

 #### Creating Foreign Keys for `belongs_to` Associations

-When you declare a `belongs_to` association, you need to create foreign keys as appropriate.
+When you declare a [`belongs_to` association](#belongs-to), you need to create foreign keys as appropriate.
 For example, consider this model:

 ```ruby
 class Book < ApplicationRecord